ibragim-bad/machine-learning-design-primer/README.md

    1. Data split
         + Random split or should split by date, users, products to prevent data leakage?
    2. Metric.
-        + Choose etric, that is interpretable and sensitive to task.
-Think what errors will be most harmful, FP or FN for classificaction, over or underpredicting for regression.
+        + Choose a metric, that is interpretable and sensitive to the task.
+Think what errors will be most harmful, FP or FN for classification, over or underpredicting for regression.
    1. Baseline.
        + Mention baseline Non-ml-solution.
 You will compare your machine learning models with this baseline.
 1. [Online evaluation](#online-evaluation)
-   1. Online-offline gap
+   1. online-offline gap
    2. Online comparing.
       1. A/B randomised test
       2. A/A test.